LogicalFish/DiscordBot/README.md

 Install the Discord Library:
 - pip install -U discord.py

-If you are running Python 3.7, you will have a keyword conflict.
-If that is the case, use the following:
-- python3 -m pip install -U https://github.com/Rapptz/discord.py/archive/async.zip#egg=discord.py[voice]
-- pip install --upgrade aiohttp
-- pip install --upgrade websockets

 In addition, this bot requires the following libraries:
 - pip install emoji --upgrade
 - pip install python-dateutil